All posts Pricing & margin · 29 Apr 2026 · 9 min read

 Once prices are set, the work is watching per-service margin weekly.
 The product card in nouz shows EBIT per service after labour, product and overhead.
 If margin on any service slips more than 2 points week-over-week, something moved — usually product cost from a supplier change, or chair time creeping up because consultations got longer.

-For a deeper walk through bundle pricing (cut + colour + treatment), see service-line pricing for boutique salons.
+For a deeper walk through bundle pricing (cut + colour + treatment), see service-line pricing for boutique salons, or jump to the condensed version in the salon service pricing formula.
 For the daily routine that surfaces margin drift, see the 60-second daily routine.
+If you want a worksheet to run the ladder on every service in your menu, grab the free salon service pricing worksheet.

 FAQ